vetsuisse-unibe/NGS-course-docs/hpc-exs.md

 # HPC cluster exercises

 #### Login into the Bioinformatics server (login8.hpc.binf.unibe.ch)
-Like yesterday use the remote login extension on Visual studio code and login into the bioinformatics server with your chosen username and password.
+ Use the remote login extension on Visual studio code and login into the bioinformatics server with your chosen username and password.

 Open the Terminal and start the exercises.